noureldinSAF/GoLearning/goSyntax.md

 Name: Alice
 Age: 30
 ```
-5- Constructor - A method to assign values to struct aoutamatically
+5- How to assign values to struct aoutamatically ?
+Constructors

 ```go
 package main